 Except for History, all courses must be pre- or post-approved.
 History courses will be automatically approved as HIST 299 once students submit a syllabus to the Global Education Office at Reves.
 Grades will not appear on transcripts or be included in GPA calculations.

-Program Fees: The tuition exchange agreement between the College of William & Mary and McGill University allows W&M students to pay their regular tuition and fees to W&M while taking classes at McGill.
+Program Fees: The tuition exchange agreement between William & Mary and McGill University allows W&M students to pay their regular tuition and fees to W&M while taking classes at McGill.
 Students will pay for housing, meals, and other fees on site in Montreal.

 Students are also billed a $375 study abroad fee.
 International medical/evacuation insurance is required for all students who study abroad and a fee of $170 is applied to the students account prior to the start of the program.
 Students are responsible for airfare and visa costs.